I pay my assessments online?

 accounts in my Owner Portal?

-Request your properties be linked to one account through the Owners Portal
+Request your properties be linked to one account through the Owners Portal's Submit a Request page

 by asking a Billing Question.